lauretano/t2-atomic/README.md

 -------------------------------
 > tl;dr?: It mostly works, skip to [installation instructions](#installation)

 The T2 chip, introduced in the final generation of Intel Macs, requires linux kernel patches, community-developed utilities, daemons, kernel arguments, config files, and binary firmware for use of things like the keyboard, trackpad, touchbar, webcam, and sound.
 The [T2Linux](https://wiki.t2linux.org/) community has built a lot of tooling and repositories to support installing distros on T2 Macs, including Fedora Workstation.
-T2-Atomic is built off these efforts, brought into the Fedora Atomic Desktops (aka the immutables, silverblue, sericea, kinoite, etc) world.
+T2-Atomic is built off these efforts, brought into the immutable world.

 >Editor's Note: Please don't buy a MacBook to use Linux on it, this project is for those of us tired of macOS, with hand-me-downs, etc. Buy a [Framework](https://frame.work), something from [System76](https://system76.com/), or for heaven's sake at least a used ThinkPad.
 But, if you must...